jantman/awslimitchecker/docs/source/internals.rst

 class; these Service Classes are responsible for knowing which limits exist for the service they represent, what the default values for these limits are, and how to check the current usage via the AWS API (via :py:pkg:`boto`).
-When the Service Classes are instantiated, they build a dict of all of their limits, correlating a string key (the "limit name") with an :py:class:`~awslimitchecker.limit._AwsLimit` object.
+When the Service Classes are instantiated, they build a dict of all of their limits, correlating a string key (the "limit name") with an :py:class:`~awslimitchecker.limit.AwsLimit` object.
 The Service Class constructors *must not* make any network connections; connections are created lazily as needed and stored as a class attribute.
 This allows us to inspect the services, limits and default limit values without ever connecting to AWS (this is also used to generate the :ref:`Supported Limits <_limits>` documentation automatically).